SC477 - LiDAR and Remote Sensing: An Application-Oriented Introduction

 Short Course Benefits:

-This course should enable participants to:
+This course will enable participants to:

-- Summarize key remote sensing approaches: Direct vs. coherent LiDAR, standoff spectroscopy (e.g. differential absorption), Doppler LiDAR, etc.
+• Summarize key remote sensing approaches: Direct vs. coherent LiDAR, standoff spectroscopy (e.g., differential absorption), Doppler LiDAR, etc.

-- Compare laser technologies (diode, fiber, and bulk solid-state lasers) used as optical transmitters based on wavelength, power, mode of operation, cost, etc.
+• Compare laser technologies (diode, fiber and bulk solid-state lasers) used as optical transmitters based on wavelength, power, mode of operation, cost, etc.

-- List detecting apparatuses (photodiodes, cameras, phototubes etc.) and discuss how they operate (Linear intensity detection, Geiger-mode/single-photon detection, flash LiDAR etc.)
+• List detecting apparatuses (photodiodes, cameras, phototubes, etc.) and discuss how they operate (Linear intensity detection, Geiger-mode/single-photon detection, flash LiDAR, etc.)

-- Compute basic link budgets and use results to inform the selection of sensor components and designs.
+• Compute basic link budgets and use results to inform the selection of sensor components and designs

 Short Course Audience:

-The course is mainly aimed at physicists and engineers with a graduate-level background in optics and photonics, pursuing research and development work in active remote sensing.
-The course is also useful for experienced scientists and engineers in science labs and/or aerospace and automotive industry, who are generally interested in state-of-the-art remote sensing applications and technologies.
+The course is aimed mainly at physicists and engineers with a graduate-level background in optics and photonics, pursuing research and development work in active remote sensing.
+The course is also useful for experienced scientists and engineers in science labs and/or aerospace and automotive industry who are generally interested in state-of-the-art remote sensing applications and technologies.

 Instructor Biography:

-Dr. Fabio Di Teodoro is a Senior Engineering Fellow at Raytheon Technologies, based in El Segundo, CA, USA.
+Fabio Di Teodoro is a Senior Engineering Fellow at Raytheon Technologies, based in El Segundo, California, USA.
 He has worked on laser based LiDAR and remote sensors for nearly two decades.
 His area of expertise includes fiber-laser transmitters and airborne LiDAR sensors.
-He has authored 26 patents and many invited talks and technical publications, is a member of the Technical Committees for the CLEO and Photonics West conferences, and has recently served as the Topical Editor on fiber lasers/amplifiers and remote sensing for Optics Letters.
+He has authored 26 patents and many invited talks and technical publications, is a member of the Technical Committees for the CLEO and Photonics West conferences and has recently served as the Topical Editor on fiber lasers/amplifiers and remote sensing for Optics Letters.